CoraJung/bandit-under-fairness-constraints/README.md

 The experiments featured in the paper can be executed by running the provided batch file from the Python directory, as follows:

      ./experiments/scripts/bandit_experiments.bat

-Once the experiments complete, the figures for the paper can be generated using the command,

-     python -m experiments.scripts.bandit_figures

-Once completed, the new figures will be saved to `Python/figures/neurips/*` by default.

 # License

-Code for RobinHood is released under the MIT license, with the exception of the code for POEM (located in `Python/baselines/POEM`) and the code for FairMachineLearning (located in `Python/baselines/fairml.py`), which are released under their licences assigned by their respective authors.
+Code for RobinHood is released under the MIT license, with the exception of the code for FairMachineLearning (located in `Python/baselines/fairml.py`), which are released under their licences assigned by their respective authors.